Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Review the following optimization requirements for your Google Cloud environment and choose the ones that best fit your workloads.

-Increase reliability and availability of your database
+Increase the reliability and availability of your database

 With Cloud SQL, you can implement a high availability and disaster recovery strategy that aligns with your recovery time objective (RTO) and recovery point objective (RPO).
 To increase reliability and availability, consider the following: